hozumi/ducttape.cljs/README.md

 ### function

-Let's look at an example of dom creation function.
+Let's look at an example of dom creating function.

 ```clojure
 (ns myapp